top of page

 Teaching spelling to non-verbal children involves patience and creativity.
 Here are effective methods to try:

-• Multisensory Learning: Engage different senses using sandpaper letters for tracing or edible letters for reinforcement.
+• Multisensory Learning: Engage different senses by using sandpaper letters for tracing or edible letters for reinforcement.
 This method can significantly enhance retention rates.

 • Word Walls: Create a word wall in your learning space.
 Children can interact with and contribute to this display, solidifying their grasp of spelling.